A judge found Trump committed fraud in building his real-estate empire. Here’s what happens next

 Trump’s lawyers had asked the judge to throw out the case, arguing that there wasn’t any evidence the public was harmed and many of the allegations in the lawsuit were barred by the statute of limitations.

-In a series of statements on his Truth Social site, Trump insisted his company had “done a magnificent job” and the decision is “horrible and un-American.”
+In a series of statements on his Truth Social site, Trump insisted his company had “done a magnificent job” and the decision “horrible and un-American.”

 His son Eric Trump said his father’s claims about Mar-a-Lago were correct, and the property is “speculated to be worth well over a billion dollars,” according to a post on X, formerly known as Twitter.